Himanshu0809/E-Book-Store/README.md

 ## CONTRIBUTE
 **Side Note:** The project aims at in some future to integrate many more features like categorising books searching a book by author name, expanding the book databae, etc.

+Issues, PRs, and all your suggestions and discussions are welcomed!